 Here’s the secret to “beat” the algorithm and make sure your fans to see your posts.
 Act like an actual, social, human being.

 The algorithm goes through a lot of minor changes, but ultimately it always prioritizes engagement.
 The more likes and comments your posts get, the more people will see them.
 The more active and engaged fans you have, the more successful you will be.

 So here’s the secret to “beat” the algorithm and make sure your fans to see your posts.
 Act like an actual, social, human being.
 It’s that simple.
 If you talk with your fans instead of at them, if you respond to comments and have actual conversations with your fans, and if you treat them like people and not numbers, you’ll be successful.

 I also want to footnote this section by saying that it’s totally normal to have a large group of inactive fans on Instagram.
 Most fanbases follow the 80/20 rule (or something close to it).
 Often, 20% of the fans are responsible for 80% of the engagement.

 How Often to Post on Instagram as a Musician?

 A lot of Instagram guides will tell you that you need to be posting at LEAST once per day if you want to grow a following.
 That’s not always true.
-Yes, Instagram’s algorithm does reward consistency.
+Yes, Instagram’s algorithm does reward frequency and consistency.
 BUT if you’re not posting QUALITY content and posting just to reach some quota, you’re not going to see the kind of growth you want.